CuUwrRobotics/board_interface/README.md

     - last-pin: 15
 ```

-That's more complicated, but it means that we can use any interface through an associative array - making accessing requested interfaces faster.
+That's more complicated, but it means that we can use any interface through an associative array - making accessing specific devices and interfaces much faster and easier when an event comes through.

 By using objects to handle each device and interface, the code can stay organized and capable of changing the configuration on the fly.
-For example, a new power interface can be added to any GPIO device's pin, allowing any special features in the power interface to work without interfering with other GPIO interface.
+For example, a new power interface can be added to any GPIO device's pin, allowing any special features in the `power` Interface to work without interfering with other GPIO interfaces.

 This diagram shows how communication happens internally when a request to write data or configurations is recieved through ROS (or is internally triggered):